MPanzariu/Assembly-x86-64/printf/README.md

-#printf
+# printf

-Through this project I created a simplified version of pritf, that can interpret signed decimals(%d), unsigned decimals(%u), strings (%s) and the character %(%%).
+Through this project I created a simplified version of printf, that can interpret signed decimals(%d), unsigned decimals(%u), strings (%s) and the character %(%%).